kiyagak/Mobile-Verification-Toolkit-Portfolio/MVT-Basic-Scan.md

 sudo usermod -aG plugdev $USER
 ```

-**Log out and log back in** (or reboot) for the group change to take effect in your session.
+3. **Log out and log back in** (or reboot) for the group change to take effect in your session.

-Verify that group membership lists `plugdev`:
+4. Verify that group membership lists `plugdev`:

 `groups`

-Change to the MVT installation directory:
+5. Change to the MVT installation directory:

 ```bash
 cd /home/user/.local/share/pipx/venvs/mvt
 ```

-MVT uses STIX files for known spyware signatures.
-Download the latest public ones automatically:
+6. Automatically download the latest public STIX files for known spyware signatures:

 ```bash
 mvt-ios download-iocs